LiyuanLucasLiu/Entropy-Mechanism-of-RL/README.md

 ## Training

+Before training, you need to ensure that the AIME, AIME25 and AMC datasets are with "data_source" of "aime", "aime25" and "amc" respectively.
+As we hardcode it to make sure they are rollouted with temperature of 0.6.

 For training Qwen2.5-7B on a single node, taking the KL-Cov approach as an example, you can simply run:

 ```